Are personal injury settlements taxable?

 Not usually.
 Personal injury settlements are typically tax-exempt.
 However, some parts of a settlements, such as punitive damages, can be subject to a personal injury settlement tax.

 Going through a personal injury settlement can be an overwhelming and lengthy process.
 And if you received any sort of financial compensation, you may be facing another long road ahead: personal injury settlement taxes.

-First things first: Do you pay taxes on a personal injury settlement?
+First things first: Do you pay taxes on a personal injury settlement, and how much do you pay on settlement money?
 If you're in the final stages of a settlement, you might be wondering how much you'll be able to take home after taxes — or if you have to pay taxes at all.
 The answer is usually no, but it’s not entirely black or white.
 The type of settlement you receive will dictate whether it is taxable or not.

 To ease up the process, we’re overviewing almost everything you need to know about the taxability of personal injury settlements, including which ones are taxable and how to reduce taxes on settlements for personal injury.

 Do You Pay Taxes on a Personal Injury Settlement?